Chatterino/chatterino2/docs/wip-plugins.md

 Limitations/known issues:

-- commands registered in functions, not in the global scope might not show up in the settings UI, rebuilding the window content caused by reloading another plugin will solve this
+- Commands registered in functions, not in the global scope might not show up in the settings UI, rebuilding the window content caused by reloading another plugin will solve this.
-- spaces in command names aren't handled very well (https://github.com/Chatterino/chatterino2/issues/1517)
+- Spaces in command names aren't handled very well (https://github.com/Chatterino/chatterino2/issues/1517).

 #### `send_msg(channel, text)`